VARIOUS INDIVIDUAL PIECES

 Intimacy exhibition 2020

-Taking a dramatic turn back to still life amidst an explosion of art created around the human subject can often be a challenge for me, but I believe that it is important to incorporate diversity into my artistic process if I wish to keep my artistic expression exciting and current.
+Taking a dramatic turn back to still life amidst an explosion of art created around the human subject can be a challenge for any artist, but Lisette believes that it is important to incorporate diversity into her artistic process if she wishes to keep her artistic expression exciting and current.

 NEW YORK COLLECTION

 Poetry is as diverse and inspiring as art.
 During the Romantic period of human creativity and innovation it was Wordsworth who described poetry as “the spontaneous overflow of powerful feelings: it takes its origin from emotion recollected in tranquility.”
-Following such a definition much the same is true of art, and certainly of the art I create.
+Following such a definition much the same is true of art, and certainly of the art Lisette creates.

-My Goal is to experience life fully present, to absorb the smells, sights, sounds, feelings and atmosphere around me at all times.
-This is particularly true of my time spent traveling.
-As such, most of the art you find in this collection takes inspiration from my lived experiences whilst on the go, unable to document in real time the emotions and imaginative ramblings they evoke.
-Thus, it is in tranquility and upon reflection that such things, such feelings and emotions flood my brain and overflow onto the canvases before me, the result being art of a poetic nature.
+Her Goal is to experience life fully present, to absorb the smells, sights, sounds, feelings and atmosphere around her at all times.
+This is particularly true of her time spent traveling.
+As such, most of the art you find in this collection takes inspiration from Lisette’s lived experiences whilst on the go, unable to document in real time the emotions and imaginative ramblings they evoke.
+Thus, it is in tranquility and upon reflection that such things, such feelings and emotions flood her brain and overflow onto the canvases before her, the result being art of a poetic nature.

 Love yOUR mOTHER